How to style react-select with styled-components or emotion

 How to use react-select and emotion together:

-import styled from 'emotion';
+import React from "react";import ReactSelect from "react-select";import styled from 'emotion';

-const MultiSelect = styled(ReactSelect)`
+const MultiSelect = styled(ReactSelect)` &.Select--multi {

-& .Select-placeholder {
+& .Select-placeholder { font-size: smaller; }`

 export (props) => <MultiSelect multi {...props} />